ArnoVdH/photoblog/content/blog/2022/violence.md

 We need to be able to think about violence

+Not doing this is opening oneself up to being taken by surprise, falling to inaction & defeat.

 Some circumstances could allow to use of violence

 There are states of exception where the normal use of violence is suspended and extraordinary rules and logic may apply